 Affordable Accommodation In Gjirokaster

 Check Stone City Hostel if you’re traveling around Albania on a budget.
 Located in a picturesque and traditional building, the hostel features a bar, a shared lounge, a terrace, and free WiFi.
-There’s also luggage storage space e a shared kitchen, and they organize tours for guests.
+There’s also luggage storage space and a shared kitchen, and they organize tours for guests.
 There are continental and buffet breakfast options each morning.
-Check for more details here
+Check out the hotel & prices here ↳

 Family-Friendly Accommodation

 We recommend staying at Argjiro Traditional for families with kids.
-This is an elegant and beautiful hotel with a magnificent garden, a shared lounge, a sun terrace, and comfy family rooms, some me equipped with a balcony, and some have garden views.
+This is an elegant and beautiful hotel with a magnificent garden, a shared lounge, a sun terrace, and comfy family rooms.
+Some are equipped with a balcony, and some have garden views.
 The accommodation also offers a continental or American breakfast.
-Check more details here
+Check out the hotel & prices here ↳

 Lux Accommodation In Gjirokaster